-. as result of damage or failure on any part of the NTS (other than programmed maintenance) there is an operation balancing requirement irrespective of whether the requirement can be met through balancing actions;
+as result of damage or failure on any part of the NTS (other than programmed maintenance), there is an operation balancing requirement irrespective of whether the requirement can be met through balancing actions

-. in a gas supply emergency, OM gas can be used to manage the orderly run-down of

-the NTS.
+there is a gas supply emergency.

-6.10 Supply Flows
+Supply flows

-Supply flows are required data for the network analysis models, and will be derived for the supply scenario that is being considered.
-Further information can be found in Appendix C.
+Supply flows are required data for the network analysis models, and are derived for the supply scenario that is being considered.
+Further information can be found in Appendix D.

 It is necessary to allow for a quantity of gas to be included with the total supply flow for fuel gas used at compressor stations.
-This gas will be assumed to be delivered from the largest Entry Points on the system or the final supply balancing point as appropriate.
-The volume (typically less than 0.5% of national demand) will be determined by the network analysis software based on the operation of compressors within the model.
+This gas will be assumed to be delivered from the largest entry point on the system or the final supply balancing point, as appropriate.
+The volume, typically less than 0.5% of national demand, is determined by the network analysis software based on the operation of compressors within the model.

-6.11 Demand Flows
+Demand flows

 Demand flows are required data for the network analysis models, and will be derived for the demand scenario that is being considered.

-DN flows will be modelled with a profile consistent with their NTS Exit (Flexibility) Capacity booking for each relevant offtake at peak conditions and consistent with data provided via the UNC defined Offtake Capacity Statement (“OCS”) process for off peak demand levels.
-Further information can be found in Appendix D.
+DN flows are modelled with a profile consistent with their NTS exit (flexibility) capacity booking for each relevant offtake at peak conditions.
+They must also be consistent with data provided via the Uniform Network Code (UNC) defined OCS process for off peak demand levels.
+Further information can be found in Appendix D: Long-term scenarios.

-Power generation offtake demand flows will be modelled with a profile taking into account historical power generation profiles and limited by the requirement to flow to a maximum rate of 1/24th of the exit capacity holding.
+Power generation offtake demand flows are modelled with a profile considering historical power generation profiles.
+These are limited by the requirement to flow to a maximum rate of 1/24th of the exit capacity holding.

-6.12 Storage and Interconnector Flows
+Storage and interconnector flows

-Storage sites and interconnectors will be modelled depending on their assumed behaviour within the supply and demand scenarios being modelled.
+Storage sites and interconnectors are modelled depending on their assumed behaviour within the supply and demand scenarios being modelled.

-Storage sites and interconnectors will normally be modelled as supplies under high demand scenarios or when gas prices are high, unless the supply scenario used dictates otherwise.
+Storage sites and interconnectors are normally modelled as supplies under high demand scenarios or when gas prices are high, unless the supply scenario used dictates otherwise.

-Such flows may need to be modelled as demands on the system under certain conditions, for example in the summer months or when gas prices are relatively low, or for contractual reasons (for example where contractual storage re-filling/emptying cycles are observed).
+Such flows may need to be modelled as demands on the system under certain conditions, for example in the summer months or when gas prices are relatively low, or for contractual reasons (for example where contractual storage re-filling and emptying cycles are observed).

-It is also possible that these sites do not flow under certain supply or demand scenarios.
+It is also possible that these sites do not flow at all under certain supply or demand scenarios.

-6.13 Ramp Rates
+Ramp rates

-Rapid load changes imposed on the pipeline system caused by entry and/or exit flow rates during a gas day can cause "abnormal" operating conditions which may have a deleterious impact on compressors and existing points of offtake or could affect the safety and security of the NTS.
+Rapid load changes imposed on the pipeline system, caused by entry or exit flow rates during a gas day, can cause abnormal operating conditions.
+These conditions may have a deleterious impact on compressors and existing points of offtake or could affect the safety and security of the NTS.
 These would normally occur during transient conditions, such as during start-up or during shutdown operating scenarios, when flow fluctuations are at their greatest.
-These transient events, known as ‘Fast Transients’, are typically observed over short timescales, typically less than 30 minutes.
+These transient events, known as ‘Fast Transients’, are usually observed over short timescales, typically less than 30 minutes.
 The standard ramp rate offered is currently 50 MW/min.

-National Grid will consider the impact of ramp rates requested above the prevailing standard ramp rate in order to maintain the safety and integrity of the system.
-This may require additional studies to be undertaken to consider the operating scenarios proposed (e.g. rapid load changes, emergency shutdown events etc.) at the cost of the party making the request.
+We consider the impact of ramp rates requested above the prevailing standard ramp rate to maintain the safety and integrity of the system.
+This may require additional studies to be undertaken to consider the operating scenarios proposed (e.g. rapid load changes, emergency shutdown events, etc.) at the cost of the party making the request.

-The agreed limits for ramp rates are incorporated within the relevant entry, exit or storage contracts18 made with the operator of the connected facility before gas flow can commence.
+The agreed limits for ramp rates are incorporated within the relevant entry, exit or storage contracts made with the operator of the connected facility before gas flow can commence.